Aman1570/PaymentAPIDocumentation/TempDoc.md

 }
 ```

-Once you got the response, you need to redirect the user on `redirectUrl` as received in response, which is actualy the payment page, once redirected, we will __POST__ the transaction response (model as below) to your `callback` Url.
-Your call back url must be a POST url.
+Once you get the response, you need to redirect the user on `redirectUrl` as received in response, which is actually the payment page, once redirected, we will __POST__ the transaction response (model as below) to your `callback` URL.
+Your call-back URL must be a POST URL.

+It is important to save the `tranRef` value received in the response for future reference.
+The `tranRef` serves as a unique identifier for the transaction and will be required in case a refund needs to be processed.

 #### Transaction Response
 ```